nomppy/nomppy.github.io/content/posts/impostor.md

 now there is too much on my plate and i'm staying up to finish it.

-but it tastes so good. in hunger, even the lightest bit of seasoning tastes too good to be legal, like sin. and when you have pringles? _uGH-_
+but it tastes so good. in hunger, even the lightest bit of seasoning tastes too good to be legal, like sin. and when you have pringles? _oH mY GoD-_

 the burst of discovery when they coincide with your tongue, the crunch of those devious hyperbolic paraboloids, the revelry and joy as you explore its surface, and the savory aftermath in your mouth.